2007 De Anza College rape investigation: Public reaction and aftermath

-The decision not to prosecute was questioned widely.
-There was negative reaction in the form of public protests, and adverse comments by the county sheriff, by a number of newspaper columnists, and editorial page writers.
-Carr invited Jerry Brown, then the California Attorney General, to conduct an independent assessment of the evidence.
+The decision not to prosecute was widely questioned.
+There was negative reaction in the form of public protests, and adverse comments by the county sheriff, a number of newspaper columnists and editorial page writers.
+Carr invited Jerry Brown, the then California Attorney General, to conduct an independent assessment of the evidence.
 Brown accepted, and his office commenced an investigation, later releasing its results.
 It determined there was evidence that a crime had occurred, but there was also insufficient evidence to identify those responsible.
-The investigation noted the physical descriptions of the attackers varied so widely that they could not be accurately identified.
+The investigation noted that the physical descriptions of the attackers varied so widely that they could not be accurately identified.
 The victim was characterized as having no memory of the incident after her arrival at the party.
 The report concluded that these factors made proof beyond a reasonable doubt, as required for a criminal trial, impossible.
 The report further indicated that widespread intoxication among the party's attendees hampered the accuracy and reliability of their memories of the event.
 As a result, Carr's office announced that no charges would be filed, and the criminal case was closed.

 ABC News 20/20 episode

 An ABC News 20/20 episode aired on June 5, 2009 on the 2007 De Anza case.
-During the episode April Groelle, Lauren Chief Elk and Lauren Bryeans allege that they witnessed a rape of a teenager by members of the baseball team and stated: if three witnesses aren't enough, 'why is rape even a crime?'
-Meanwhile, Sheriff Laurie Smith called the case 'frustrating', saying it was possible the baseball players were sticking to a code of silence.
+During the episode, April Groelle, Lauren Chief Elk and Lauren Bryeans allege that they witnessed a rape of a teenager by members of the baseball team and stated that if three witnesses aren't enough, 'why is rape even a crime?'
+Meanwhile, Sheriff Laurie Smith called the case 'frustrating', saying it was possible that the baseball players were sticking to a code of silence.
 After the episode, one of the baseball players gave an interview about the party.

 Civil case

-The victim then proceeded to take the case to civil court in February 2011, seeking monetary compensation from her attackers.
+The victim then proceeded to take the case to civil court in February 2011, seeking monetary compensation from her alleged attackers.
 Defendants Knopf and Chadwick claimed that the sex was consensual.
 Six other men were also listed in the lawsuit when the trial began in late February, but subsequently settled with the plaintiff or had the lawsuit against them dismissed.
 In the civil trial, another woman, "Jane Doe II", indicated that she wanted to testify about her own rape by one of the defendants in Jane Doe's case, which took place 10 weeks before the 2007 party.
 That defendant later settled, but according to the plaintiff's attorneys, a witness came forward placing Chadwick in the room during Jane Doe II's rape.
-Jane Doe II's case was excluded from the trial, as the court found there was not enough evidence that Chadwick had planned the attacks.
-On April 7, 2011, the jury in the civil case found Knopf and Chadwick to be not liable for the allegations against them so no damages were awarded.
+Jane Doe II's case was excluded from the trial, as the court found that there was not enough evidence that Chadwick had planned the attacks.
+On April 7, 2011, the jury in the civil case found Knopf and Chadwick to be not liable for the allegations against them, so no damages were awarded.